microsoft/JSTSdocs/articles/projects/nodejs.md

 ### Blank Node.js Console Application
 This is a basic application that is a good starting point for any non-web Node.js project.
 With the default settings, your project will run and be debugged with the Node.js interpreter.
-After creation, you can add new modules and packages, edit files with intellisense, and interactively debug code.
+After creation, you can add new modules and packages, edit files with IntelliSense, and interactively debug code.

 ### Blank Node.js Web Application
 This project will run and debug in the web browser.
 This is a good starting point for any web based Node.js application.
-After creation, you can add new modules and packages, edit files with intellisense, and interactively debug code.
+After creation, you can add new modules and packages, edit files with IntelliSense, and interactively debug code.

 ### Basic Node.js Express 4 Application
-This project is based on the standard Node.js Express template.
+This project is based on the standard Node.js Express 4 template.
 This project will run and debug in the web browser.
 After creation you can add new apps to the project, add new packages and modules, edit page templates, and interactively debug code.